 Coastal Connection provides 6th and 7th grade girls an opportunity for exploration along the Maine coast.
 During their 5 days at CSG, the girls will live together in our 1840s era farmhouse.
-Our days will be filled with adventures in the mud flats and among the rocky intertidal zone in our backyard, as well as paddles in the bay, day hikes in nearby state parks, and visits to several of the marine science facilities that pepper the Maine coast.
+Our days will be filled with adventures in the mud flats and along the rocky intertidal zone in our backyard, day hikes in nearby state parks, and visits to several of the marine science facilities that pepper the Maine coast.

 These adventures provide plenty of fodder for our essential question: “How do I connect?”
 Through inquiry, observation and guided reflection, each girl will deepen her understanding of how she connects to herself, to others, and to the natural world.

-7:00am - After the girls have had a chance to wake up, the girls will gather outside the farmhouse and together will walk to the water’s edge for 20 minutes of “solo.”
+7:00am – After the girls have had a chance to wake up, we gather outside the farmhouse and together will walk to the water’s edge for 10 minutes of “solo.”
 Solo is an opportunity to sit quietly, soak in the beauty of the woods, water, and fields around them, reflect, write in their journals, or set an intention for the day ahead.

 8:00am – Once the girls have returned from solo, they will enjoy a healthy homemade breakfast in the farmhouse.
 Before each meal, a girl will select a quote or small reading to share with the community.
 The girls will sit together to enjoy food and each other’s company.

 9:00am – The morning adventure could take us into the fields for a team-building activity, to nearby Bradbury Mountain State Park for a hike, to Wolfe’s Neck Woods for a naturalist walk, to the mud flats for an investigation of marine life, or to a nearby science facility to meet scientists and get a taste for their work.